sczyh30/TrivialPlot/README.md

 # TrivialPlot

-A very, very trivial interpreter for the trivial plot script language in Scala 2.12.
+TrivialPlot - A very, very trivial interpreter for the trivial plot script language, written in Scala.
 This is the project assignment of *XDU Compilers* course.